-The first effects of a new, and particularly an official State Religion, are upon mind and morals,-the state of culture or prevailing civilizing conditions; essentially, on the system of moral and intellectual education of the peoples subject to it.
+The first effects of a new, and particularly an official State Religion, are upon mind and morals, -- the state of culture or prevailing civilizing conditions; essentially, on the system of moral and intellectual education of the peoples subject to it.
 This is recognized by the Church: "As in many other respects, so for the work of education, the advent of Christianity is the most important epoch in the history of mankind."
 (CE. v, 299.)
 Alas, this is disastrously true, as the Church's own history demonstrates.
-Jesus Christ, says CE., was the "Perfect

-Teacher"; "to His Apostles He gave the command, Going, therefore, teach ye all nations.'
+Jesus Christ, says CE., was the "Perfect Teacher"; "to His Apostles He gave the command, 'Going, therefore, teach ye all nations.'
 These words are the charter of the Christian Church as a teaching institution" (ib.).
 Here it got its Divine License to teach, and it taught.

-How effective was the Church as the Divinely instituted Pedagogue of Christendom, can be justly appreciated only through a knowledge of what kind of education, moral and mental, previously and at the time existed, and what educational system the Church inherited from the "heathens" when it assumed its sacred monopoly of teaching, and by a comparison between the pre-Christian and the Christian systems and results.
-By what the Church destroyed of existing systems, and by what is produced through its own,-by these fruits of its zeal for Christian teaching must the success of its execution of its Divine Commission be known and judged.
+How effective was the Church as the Divinely instituted Pedagogue of Christendom, can be justly appreciated only through a knowledge of what kind of education, moral and mental, previously and at the time existed, and what educational system the Church inherited from the "heathens" when it assumed its sacred monopoly of teaching, and by a comparison between the pre-christian and the Christian systems and results.
+By what the Church destroyed of existing systems, and by what is produced through its own, -- by these fruits of its zeal for Christian teaching must the success of its execution of its Divine Commission be known and judged.

-Christianity arose and finally prevailed in the Græco-Roman world, and there is exercised its Divine License as exclusive teacher of faith and morals and of secular education.
-Before the advent of Chris-as sit in darkness and the shadow of death"; the "Perfect Teacher" came "to give light to them that sat in darkness and in the shadow of death" (Luke, i, 79; cf. Matt. iv, 16).
+Christianity arose and finally prevailed in the Graeco-Roman world, and there is exercised its Divine License as exclusive teacher of faith and morals and of secular education.
+Before the advent of Christianity, the nations of the Pagan Empire were -- we are told -- "such as sit in darkness and the shadow of death": the

+"Perfect Teacher" came "to give light to them that sat in darkness and in the shadow of death" (Luke, i, 79; cf. Matt. iv, 16).
 A dismal picture is thus presented, and for centuries was touched up with the darkest colors by Christian preachments, of the moral depravity if not intellectual benightedness of the poor heathens before the "Light of the World" was shed upon them from the Cross on Calvary.
 The Greeks and Romans knew naught of Moses and the Prophets, had never conned the Ten Commandments, and had never murdered any one "who hearkeneth not unto the priest," as commanded in Deut. xvii, 12.
 Deplorable indeed must have been their state before the Divine Teacher undertook their enlightenment.
 The picture of their actual moral and intellectual plight we will scan as drawn by Christian scholars.
-Here is faintly a sketch ofmony between thought and life, decorum, temperance, and regularity such were the results aimed at in the home and in the school, in social intercourse, and in civic relations.
-'We are lovers of the beautiful,' said Pericles, 'yet simple in our tastes,' and we cultivate the mind without loss of manliness' (Thucydides, II, 40). . . .
+Here is faintly a sketch of --